dhiraj/TTKeyboardAvoidingScrollView/README.md

 ## Author

-Dhiraj Gupta, dhiraj@traversient.com
+Dhiraj Gupta, development@traversient.com

 ## License

-TTKeyboardAvoidingScrollView is available under the MIT license.
+TTKeyboardAvoidingScrollView is available under the Apache license.
 See the LICENSE file for more info.